 Some of these rights include:

-For more information about these rights or for assistance, contact the Clery Center for Security On Campus.
+For more information about these rights or for assistance, contact the Clery Center.

 If you or a loved one are a victim of sexual assault, there are many local and national resources available to offer you guidance and support.